eficode-academy/docker-katas/labs/06-volumes.md

 Unlike the bind mount, you do not specify where the data is stored on the host.

 In the volume API, like for almost all other of Docker’s APIs, there is an `inspect` command giving you low level details.
-Let’s use it against the html volume.
+Let’s use it against the data volume.

 ```bash
 docker volume inspect data